Nandinilakkireddy27/A-Simple-Calculator/README.md

 # A Simple Calculator
-Just wrote a simle code in python
+Just wrote a simple code in python